 Make America Sober Again?

 First, there was MAGA.
 Then MAHA.
 Should we now be getting ready for MASA?
-Will our new Health and Human Services Chair, Robert F. Kennedy, Junior, dedicate himself to Making America Sober Again?
+Will our new Health and Human Services (HHS) Chair, Robert F. Kennedy, Junior, dedicate himself to Making America Sober Again?

 It would make sense, right?
 After all, his own story of addiction and recovery is one of the foundations of his personal brand.
 And, in his current role, he continues to talk quite a lot about addiction, calling it a national security threat and vowing to spend $4 billion combating it.